vega/vega/docs/docs/legends.md

 | values        | {% include type t="Array" %}   | Explicitly set the visible legend values.|
 | zindex        | {% include type t="Number" %}  | The integer z-index indicating the layering of the legend group relative to other axis, mark and legend groups.
 The default value is `0`.|

-To create themes, new default values for many legend properties can be set using a [config](../config) object.
+To create themes, new default values for legend properties can be set using a [config](../config/#legends) object.
+The config object also supports [customized layout](../config/#legends-layout) behavior for collections of legends with the same *orient* value.

 ## <a name="orientation"></a>Legend Orientation Reference